-- A number of markets are affected by the annual cohort issue, including Austria, Denmark, France, Italy, and Spain.
-Based upon information provided by EFRAG stakeholders, the following markets are affected: - (a) approximately 67% of life insurance liabilities in Austria; - (b) approx. 55% of Danish guaranteed life insurance market; - (c) approx. 76% of the French life insurance market; - (d) approx. 75% of the Italian life insurance market; and - (e) approx. 70% of the total technical life provisions in the Spanish life insurance market. - 2 Similar contracts are issued in Germany1 (approximately 100% of all life and health insurance liabilities in Germany which represents 50% to 67% of all insurance liabilities), but German respondents noted the requirement is not a concern to them. - 3 Further detailed information about these contracts can be found in Annex A to this Annex.
+- 1 A number of markets are affected by the annual cohort issue, including Austria, Denmark, France, Italy, Germany and Spain.
+Based upon information provided by EFRAG stakeholders, the following markets are affected: - (a) approximately 67% of life insurance liabilities in Austria; - (a)(b) approx. 55% of Danish guaranteed life insurance market; - (b)(c) approx. 76% of the French life insurance market; - (c)(d) approx. 75% of the Italian life insurance market; and - (d) similar products are also present in the German market; and - (e) approx. 69.670% of the total technical life provisions in the Spanish life insurance market. - 2 Similar contracts are issued in Germany (approximately 100% of all life and health insurance liabilities in Germany which represents 50% to 67% of all insurance liabilities), but German respondents noted the requirement is not a concern to them. - 23 Further detailed information about these contracts can be found in Annex A to this Annex.